MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/make_smart_ptr.md

 ## Exceptions

-May throw a specific exception during memory allocation or object construction.
+May throw a specific exception if the allocation or reference counter construction fails.

 ## Remarks